silvercreeper356/Latitude3310-Hackintosh/README.md

 There are 5 main quirks with this machine, of which I've figured out for you and documented here.

+**Important: These fixes may be specific to the i5-8265U (UHD 620) configuration.
+Other configurations will probably work with some modifications.**

 Thanks to the /r/Hackintosh Paradise Discord for their help.
 The Trackpad and GPU fixes wouldn't have been possible without them.